wacncontent/CustomizeTool/removeCommentOutput/articles/app-service-web/web-sites-deploy.md

 The cons of copying files manually are:

-- Having to know how to deploy files to the correct directories in Azure Web App.
+- Having to know how to deploy files to the correct directories in App Service.
 - No version control for rollback when failures occur.
 - No built-in deployment history for troubleshooting deployment issues.
 - Potential long deployment times because many FTP tools don't provide diff-only copying and simply copy all the files.